 The objective of each Tejo game is to be the first to 21 points.
-Points are gained by throwing your Tejo (a small heavy metal disc) towards the target.
+Points are gained by throwing your Tejo (a small heavy metal disc) toward the target.
 You throw it underarm.
 The disc weighs about 700 grams.

 The target is a round metal ring (called a bocin), placed in the middle of the 3D clay triangle.
-Folded paper triangle, called mechas, containing gunpowder are placed on the edges of the metal ring, to enable additional points to be gained if your turn elicits an explosion.
+Folded paper triangles, called mechas, containing gunpowder are placed on the edges of the metal ring, to enable additional points to be gained if your turn elicits an explosion.

-Take it in turns to throw your metal disc towards the target.
+Take it in turns throwing your metal disc towards the target.
 As you only have one disc each you’ll need to retrieve it from the clay at the end of each round.
 You’ll probably want to flatten down the clay in between rounds as you dig out the disc from the holes that you make in the clay.

 How to Score Points in Tejo

-In each round each player gets a throw.
+In each round, each player gets a throw.